 Leah is in a deep trance, asking the little boy how he died with no audible answer.
 The camera swings around the house leading from the third floor down the staircase following the invisible presence as it moves toward the gathering.
 It’s an effective use of camerawork as what is unseen to us is made quite palpable.
 A glass and a few other trigger objects such as the tin tube that are on the table, fly into the air across the room and shatters to pieces.

-Once everyone leaves, John listens back to his reel to reel tape recording of the séance and begins to hear the faintest voice of a child answering Leah’s questions.
+Once everyone leaves, John listens back to his reel-to-reel tape recording of the séance and begins to hear the faintest voice of a child answering Leah’s questions.
 Words are imprinted on tape like -‘ranch’ ’Sacred heart” ‘well’ ‘Can’t walk’ and “medal.”
 John psychically connects with past events, he sees the vision of the boy and how he came to an end in the house.
 A little boy is being drowned in his bathtub by his father in that attic room.
 The music box is playing the song until he succumbs and the box is turned over.
 The source of the pounding is now represented by the boy’s little fists pounding against the tub as he struggles against drowning.
 The last words John hears on the tape recording is “My name is Joseph Carmichael.”

 Claire listens to the tape and cries.
 She recognizes Sacred Heart as an Orphanage that used to operate in the area.
 Claire is frozen in terror, as she looks upstairs.
 When John goes to look, we see the child’s wheelchair at the top of the stairs.
 Yet another chilling moment well paced and placed.

 The secretive and nefarious Miss Huxley fills Senator Carmichael in on John and Claire’s nosing around the house’s past.
-He’s afraid they will find out that he was born in the old Chessman Park house in 1900, his mother dying during child birth.
+He’s afraid they will find out that he was born in the old Chessman Park house in 1900, his mother dying during childbirth.

-There is a great mystery, tragedy and evil deeds surrounding the Senator, the little ghost child Joseph.
+There is a great mystery, tragedy, and evil deeds surrounding the Senator, the little ghost child Joseph.
 If I give away too much of it, it would spoil the story and ultimately the climax.

 Mrs. Grey worried about her daughter Linda’s night terrors.
 She starts sleeping in her mother’s room, so she allows John and Claire to dig up the bedroom floor, which sits atop an old well.
-Until a few nights later, Linda in a somnambulist’s state wanders into her bedroom and sees the image of the little boy floating under the water staring at her.
+A few nights later, Linda in a somnambulist state wanders into her bedroom and sees the image of the little boy floating under the water staring at her.
 The Changeling continues to employ moments that are starkly frightening.
 John digs up the floor down to the bottom of the well, where he not only finds a little boy’s medal that comes up from the dirt like a flower shoot popping out of the mud.
 John also finds the bones of a child.

-John and Claire call the police but only give them limited information of how they knew to look under the floorboards of Mrs. Grey’s house, and they have no suspicions as to the identity of the skeleton.
+John and Claire call the police but only give them limited information about how they knew to look under the floorboards of Mrs. Grey’s house, and they have no suspicions as to the identity of the skeleton.

-John Colicos plays Captain DeWitt a friend of Senator Carmichael and who is dauntless in his investigation to get to the truth behind John and Claire’s meddling and what the connection between the skeleton in the well, an old medal and Senator Carmichael who thinks they are trying to blackmail him.
+John Colicos plays Captain DeWitt a friend of Senator Carmichael who is dauntless in his investigation to get to the truth behind John and Claire’s meddling and what the connection between the skeleton in the well, an old medal, and Senator Carmichael who thinks they are trying to blackmail him.

 I’ll leave the rest of this phenomenal ghost story/murder mystery for those who haven’t seen it yet.
 But perhaps I’ll add just this last bit of shock treatment to entice those who aren’t faint of heart…